 Dog friendly adventure travel can present some unique challenges.
 Here are some dog-friendly places and products that Bailey and I have enjoyed!
-(And before Bailey, old man Duke!)
+(And before Bailey, old man Duke was my first well-traveled dog!)

 - Holiday Inn – Frisco, CO.
 We’ve stayed here several times before and after our mountain adventures.
 Dog friendly and the laundry room is a bonus!